gmomo/python-ehub/docs/Visualization Tool.md

 `self.e_techs` = Tech List

 This class has functions corresponding to each section of the tabbed interface.
 Each function lays out returns its individual plots.
 In the `layout()` function, all these plots are assembled into a tabbed interface.
 It also has a function `create_legend()` to create a custom legend for the technologies.
-Each individual function uses a certain `ColumnDataSource` object in `bokeh` to plot.
-Each `ColumnDataSource` object takes a dictionary which contains the quantities to plot.
-The table below lists the functions, their plots and their
+Each individual function uses a certain `ColumnDataSource` object or a dictionary in `bokeh` to plot.
+Each `ColumnDataSource` object wraps a dictionary which contains the quantities to plot.
+Each dictionary contains lists.
+Functions,plots and their corresponding dictionaries with their accompanying lists are given below.

+#### `demand_plot()`
+1. data_dict

+Value = Contains demand data by node and form indexed by timestep.
+Key = 'n' + form_number

+#### `production()`
+1. prod_data
+2. prod_dataw = For week plots

+Value = Contains production data indexed by timestep or weeks respectively.
+Key = 'n' + hub_number + form_number + tech_number

+#### `capacities()`
+1. cap_source